Linus-GT3-RS/SmartHealthJewerly/README.md

-# HSO - Projekt 1 - Smart Health Jewerly
+# HSO - AI4 - Projektmanagement / Projekt 1 - Smart Health Jewerly

 !!
 Always create new branch when adding new stuff !!